©Photo by iStock: kokoroyuki

 their main focus is on sex from and for a woman’s perspective

-Unfortunately, their website doesn’t appear to have been updated in some time, so any content that they are releasing seems to come directly from their Youtube channel (somewhat NSFW).
+Unfortunately, their website doesn’t appear to have been updated in some time.
+Any content that they are releasing seems to come directly from their YouTube channel (somewhat NSFW), but even their recent video on there is seven years old now.

-Women that prefer their content illustrated, should check out LC Style, (NSFW) which features free erotic comics, videos, and sexual health guides by and for women.
-Although you do need a fair amount of Japanese talent and patience to navigate their site.
+Women who prefer their content illustrated should check out LC Style (NSFW).
+It features free erotic comics, videos and sexual health guides by and for women.
+However, you do need a fair amount of Japanese talent and patience to navigate their site.

-Asking people directly what they think about porn is naturally going to lead to very vague answers—but I did it anyway.
-I talked to ten Japanese men and women (five of each), and five non-Japanese men and women, to get their takes on JAV made for women.
+Asking people directly what they think about porn often leads to vague answers—but I did it anyway.
+I spoke with 10 Japanese people (five men and five women) and five non-Japanese people (both men and women) to gather their views on JAV made for women.

-Generally, the Japanese men were either initially shocked that women watch porn, especially ones made specifically for women, or they were aware that the genre existed, but had no idea what the content was like.
-Most were equally uncomfortable talking about their own viewing habits.
+Generally, the Japanese men were either shocked that women watch porn, especially those made specifically for women, or they knew the genre existed but didn’t know what the content was like.
+Most were also uncomfortable discussing their own viewing habits.

-Japanese people perspective on porn for women in Japan
+Japanese People’s Perspective on Porn for Women in Japan

 After both types looked into it, they both responded with surprise that the content was (at times) as graphic as JAV for men.
 “It reminded me of love stories where things fade to black—but they didn’t fade to black.
 It seemed more real” (S, Japanese man).